Azure-Samples/contoso-chat/README.md

 ## 1. Azure Provisioning

+If you are completing this lab as part of a Microsoft Event session, you are likely using the _Skillable_ platform with a _pre-provisioned_ Azure subscription that completes these steps for you.
+In that case, move to the next section to validate the provisioned backend.

 1. Log into Azure: `az login --use-device-code`
 1. Set Azure Subscription: `az account set --subscription <name or id>`
 1. Change to the provisioning directory: `cd provision-v1`